Grey Crowned Crane

 Grey crowned cranes stand 1m (3.3ft) tall and weigh 3.5kg (7.7lbs).
 Their wingspan is approximately 2m (6.5ft).
 Males are slightly larger than females.

 Grey crowned cranes are omnivores.
 They mainly forage for grass tips, seeds, insects, small vertebrates, eggs of aquatic animals, small fish and invertebrates.
 They will also enter croplands in search of groundnuts, soybeans, maize and millet.

 This species co-opts with large herbivores.
 These flush out insects as they walk which the cranes can then eat.

-Most of their time is spent in grasslands and wetlands, such as marshes, rivers, flood-plains and savannahs, close to bodies of water.
-When feeding they will also travel out onto the savannahs.
+Most of their time is spent in grasslands and wetlands, such as marshes, rivers, flood-plains and savannas, close to bodies of water.
+When feeding they will also travel out onto the savanna.
 They will also venture into agricultural land.
 Their territory features trees where they can roost come nightfall.

 Breeding may occur year round but there is a peak from December to February in response to rainfall.
 Pairs are monogamous and mate for life.
 When courting a partner they perform what is referred to as a “nuptial dance.”
 This involves a range of bobs, bows, jumps and calls made by inflating the gular sack.
 Either gender can initiate this.

 Nests are made near standing water.
 This consists of a platform of grass and other plants.
 This may measure between 50 and 86cm (19.7-33.9in) in diameter.
 Into this nest two to three eggs will be deposited.